utsmannn/tellme/README.md

 # Tell Me What Happen
 Or in Indonesian, "Kenape nih anjirr!" <br>

-**Lightweight library for catch error globally that cause force close your application and replace "stopping apps dialog" with informative activity**
+**Lightweight library for catch error globally that cause force close your application and replace "app keep stopping" dialog with informative activity**

 | screenshot |